Michael Armitage

 Private competition law claims

-Michael also has a busy private competition law practice, covering both follow-on and stand-alone claims.
-Notable instructions include:
+Michael also has a busy private competition law practice, covering both follow-on and stand-alone claims for both claimants and defendants (including the Air Cargo, Trucks and Power Cables proceedings).
+Notable current and recent instructions include:

-• Churchill Gowns v Ede & Ravenscroft.
-Junior counsel for the Defendants (led by Conall Patton KC) in stand-alone proceedings under Chapter I / Chapter II concerning the supply of student gowns.
-Listed for trial in January 2022.
+• Churchill Gowns v Ede & Ravenscroft [2022] CAT 34: acting for the Defendants (led by Conall Patton KC) in their successful defence of stand-alone Chapter I / Chapter II claims concerning the supply of student gowns.

 Regulatory appeals